DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 ## geekdns-doh

-GeekDNS for users in China
+GeekDNS for users in China, via Cloudflare

 GeekDNS is a non-logging public DNS service located in mainland China.
 Queries are cached locally, and, for some domains, resolved by servers located